-- Select Automatically confirm transactions this rule applies to on the Rules window.
+- Select Automatically confirm transactions this rule applies to in the Rules window.

 - Select Save.

-After you create an auto-add rule, any transactions on the For Review tab that meet the conditions are automatically added.
-Auto-add rules run when you log in, upload a file, or create or modify a new auto-add rule.
+After you create an auto-add rule, any transactions on the For review tab that meet the conditions are automatically added.
+Auto-add rules run when you sign in, upload a file, or create or modify a new auto-add rule.

 If your bank rules aren't applying to transactions

 If your bank rules aren't applying, it might be because you’re using a rule based on bank text when you meant to make a rule based on description, or vice versa.
 To explain the difference:

 - The bank text is exactly the information QuickBooks receives from the bank.
 The bank text is the transaction you'd see listed in your bank account or on your bank statement

 - The description is a simplified version of the bank text to make it easier to understand.
 For example, QuickBooks might simplify bank text by just giving the vendor name.

 By default, QuickBooks shows the description in your list of transactions.
 To show the bank text instead: